-Living in the Netherlands hasn’t been the smoothest mostly because of culture shocks of just how expensive it is here, and the sun constantly playing hide-and-seek with you.
+Living in the Netherlands hasn’t been the smoothest — mostly because of the culture shocks of just how expensive it is here, and the sun constantly playing hide-and-seek with you.

-So here’s a list of things I wish I knew before I moved to this flat land of cheese!
-Here’s what it’s like living in the Netherlands as an Indian:
+So here’s a list of things I wish I had known before I moved to this flat land of cheese!

 Dutch directness is refreshing